 Therefore, it is safe to assume that a subset of the things promised to overcomers are rewards which hang in the balance, and that implies that there is a spectrum of overcoming - Christians overcome to different degrees, based on their works, above the baseline "overcoming" guaranteed to all believers by virtue of Jesus Christ.

-So, be disciplined to walk in the Spirit, and strive to ensure that you aren't "ashamed before Him at His coming" (1 John 2:28), but receive a "full reward":
+Therefore, believers should be diligent to walk in the Spirit, so that they are not "ashamed before Him at His coming" (1 John 2:28), but receive a "full reward":

 2 John 1:8